 An avid surfer, Muratsuchi has fought to protect the South Bay's beautiful beaches and ocean.
 He successfully authored Assembly Bill 754, a law that strengthened coastal protection programs.
 Muratsuchi also introduced Assembly Bill 2711 to oppose oil drilling in Hermosa Beach.

+South Bay Assemblymember Al Muratsuchi is the son of a career U.S. Army public servant, and was born and raised on U.S. military bases.
 As Chairman of the Assembly Veterans Affairs Committee, Muratsuchi fought to improve support services for homeless and disabled veterans.
 As an appointed member of the Governor's Military Council, Muratsuchi fought to save the Los Angeles Air Force Base from closure.
+Muratsuchi -- a champion for aerospace and hi-tech jobs in the South Bay -- works to help veterans transition to good jobs when they return home.
+He also works with local veterans to honor and support all generations of veterans.
 For his work, Muratsuchi received the Legislator of the Year Award from AMVETS, a national veterans organization.

 • President, Torrance Unified School District Board of Education

 • Chairman, Torrance Planning Commission

 • Member, Torrance Environmental Quality and Energy Conservation Commission